embrio-tech/easy-rbac-plus/README.md

 If `when` or `filter` functions are set for a single operation (locally) **and** globally the following applies:

-- both `when` conditions must return `true`, the local and the global one.
+- both `when` conditions must return `true`, the local and the global one in order to grant permission.
 - the filter objects are merged together.
 When both filter objects have equal properties, then the local filter object overwrites the global one.

 ### Check Permissions